Labeeb1234/px4_drone/README.md

 	  - Install the compatible version of librealsense2 SDK **from source** based on the firmware's compatible SDK version ranges (our case: SDK-v2.55.1)
 	  - Install the compatible version of the ROS2 realsense wrapper based on the ROS-DISTRO, linux OS version, realsense fm version & realsense-SDK version (our case: ROS2-Wrapper-v4.55.1)
     - Resource not available issue still persists, should I check OAK-D Lite on Raspi-4B to extract point cloud data with the DepthAI ros2 driver for stereo-cams.
   - **With certain settings both RGB-frames and depth frames along with point cloud was extracted successfully though this is not always reliable, works only at lower res and FPS.
-(Higher FPS and res increases resource usage and power and leads to the warning mentioned below)
+(Higher FPS and res increases resource usage and power and leads to the warning mentioned below)**
   - ```bash
-    - cmd to use
     ros2 launch realsense2_camera rs_launch.py enable_color:=true enable_depth:=true pointcloud.enable:=true rgb_camera.color_profile:=424x240x15 depth_module.depth_profile:=424x240x15 <or any   other valid profiles given below for both rgb and depth>
     ```
   - Working depth and color frame profiles: